Jerry-the-Unicorn/A2-Calculator-Desktop/README.md

 </p>

 ### Change Key Input & Error
 On the change key screen, notice the **warning message** at the top.
+A change key cut cannot be only **1 cut larger or 1 cut smaller** than the master key cut.
-If an invalid cut is entered (same as the master key cut), an error screen is displayed.
+If that happens, an error screen is displayed.
 <p align="center">
   <img src="assets/1-change-key-input.png" alt="Change Key Input" width="300">
   <img src="assets/2-change-key-error.png" alt="Change Key Error" width="300">